Indonesia, SE Asia

 Why.
 Would you let it do that.

-After leaving this place, I had to immediately go back through my phone and delete half my pictures.
-I took SO many.
-What the hell was I going to do with two hundred pictures of random Balinese monkeys?
-But then again….how could I possibly not take at least that many snaps in this magical place?
-I think I showed immense self-restraint.
+I took SO many pictures.
+After leaving, I had to immediately go back through my phone and delete half of them as completely unnecessary.
+What was I going to do with two hundred pictures of Balinese monkeys?
+But how could I not take at least that many snaps…I believe that I had immense self-restraint.

 Bike Rides Through Rice Paddies